rssoftwareab/arrigo-support/docs/arrigolocalinstaller.md

 ### Installer

 * Starting the installer with `-force` disables the check for newer versions online
 * The installer now does a strict check of the specific EXO release installed on the machine.
-If it differs from the version the installer is built against it notifies the user and aborts.
+If it differs from the version the installer is built against, the user is notified and the installation is aborted.

 ### Tools